AirborneDiseaseRisksInstitute/mamaair/README.md

 | 27 May 2026 | v3.0 | 30 | Internal test | Stable tracking, local storage, daily tasks, notifications, and guidance updates. |
 | 08 Aug 2026 | **v3.2** | **31** | **Latest test APK** | Current internal Android test build. |

-> We no longer have access to the GitHub account that held the earlier build records, so the 2025 entries have been reconstructed and clearly marked as estimates.
-These APKs are shared for internal testing only; they are not Play Store releases.

 ## Development setup

 Want to run MamaAir locally?
 You will need Node.js 20+, Java 17, Android Studio with the Android SDK, and—if you are working on iOS—Xcode and CocoaPods.